Best Bowling Shoes for Men (2026): Performance vs Budget Picks

 Standard width runs sizes 4.5 through 14 for both right and left hands.
 Wide is right-hand only, sizes 8 through 14.

-3. 3G Racer Men’s Bowling Shoes
+3G Racer

 Best for: League and tournament bowlers who want a leather performance shoe with a full interchangeable kit and true wide-width sizing.